chrisrueger/wordpress-to-markdown/README.md

-This is a fork of the great https://github.com/Swizec/wordpress-to-markdown script here.
-Just needed some tweaks to better fit our use case and our integration with https://github.com/gridsome/gridsome
+This is a fork of the great https://github.com/Swizec/wordpress-to-markdown script.
+Just needed some tweaks to better fit our use case for our integration with https://github.com/gridsome/gridsome

 # wordpress-to-markdown